merenlab/merenlab.org/data/parcubacterium-in-hbcfdna/index.md

 Bin names ....................................: CPR_bin, Parcu_16S
 ```

-Then we added an additional data layer to identify contigs that carried one or more bacterial single-copy core genes which was explained in [this file](files/contigs_with_BSCGs.txt):
+Then, we added an additional data layer to identify contigs that carried one or more bacterial single-copy core genes which was explained in [this file](files/contigs_with_BSCGs.txt):

 ```
 anvi-import-misc-data files/contigs_with_BSCGs.txt \